 Please make sure that you are registered for your Fall classes.
 For returning students, you should have completed your registration in the Spring.
 If you have not registered, please do so as soon as possible.
 In looking through your schedule for the fall, please keep the following in mind:

-We want you to have a successful semester back on campus and excel and your courses.
-Some early organization will go a long way to helping you do this.
+We want you to have a successful semester back on campus and excel in your courses.
+Some early organization will go a long way in helping you do this.
 Here are some tips for creating some good organization systems to help you succeed.

 When the semester begins, make sure to print out a copy of your full syllabus, including all of the policies, grading scales, etc. If your professor is using Blackboard, take time the first week of class to go through the entire course and course materials.
 Here are some good practices to get into:

 We are happy to respond to your questions and concerns.
 If you are having trouble in a course, if you are confused and need clarification, or if you just have a question, we encourage you to reach out to us!
 All of your faculty keep weekly office hours for students, and all of us check our email regularly during the academic year; we are here to help you.
 Below is some general tips and advice:

 If you have a quick question about something (an assignment, due date, or policy) the easiest way to address is usually to just send your faculty an email.
 Before you contact your faculty member, however, you should:

 If you have gone through all the documentation provided for your course, and still cannot find an answer to your question, by all means, contact your faculty member for help!

 When contacting your faculty member, keep the following in mind: